Descanonge/neba/docs/source/configuration/usage.rst

 ---------------------

-Parameters can be set from parsing command line arguments, although it can be skipped by either setting the :attr:`.ApplicationBase.ignore_cli` trait or the ``ignore_cli`` argument to :meth:`.ApplicationBase.start`.
+Parameters can be set from parsing command line arguments, although it can be skipped by either setting the :attr:`.ApplicationBase.ignore_cli` attribute or the ``ignore_cli`` argument to :meth:`.ApplicationBase.start`.
 The configuration obtained will be stored in the :attr:`~.ApplicationBase.cli_conf` attribute and will take priority over parameters from configuration files.

 The keys are indicated following **one or two** hyphen.
 Any subsequent hyphen is replaced by an underscore.
 So ``-computation.n_cores`` and ``--computation.n-cores`` are equivalent.
-As already noted, parameters keys are dot-separated paths leading to a trait.
+Parameters keys are dot-separated paths leading to a trait.
 Aliases can be used for brevity.

 .. note ::

     This can be changed with attributes of the corresponding loader class:
     :attr:`.CLILoader.allow_kebab` and :attr:`.CLILoader.prefix`.

-All command line arguments need to be parsed.
+Command line arguments need to be parsed.
 The corresponding trait object will deal with the parsing, using its ``from_string`` or ``from_string_list`` (for containers) methods.